 I was factually innocent, and therefore, I'm going to sue them because I had to spend a night in jail – or whatever time the person spent in prison.
 I was embarrassed in front of my family, my colleagues, etc. So, the police departments generally will not grant this motion.

-What is the Test in Order to Be Found Factually Innocent Pursuant to Penal Code Section 851.8?
+What is the Test to Be Found Factually Innocent Under PC 851.8?

-So, the bottom line is that if you're going to try to file a Petition for Factual Innocence pursuant to Penal Code Section 851.8, you've got to have an attorney do it, otherwise in my opinion, you have no chance to get it granted, because it has to be filed the right way.
-It has to be litigated the right way and if it's not filed the right way, then I would say you have almost zero chance to get it granted.
+So, the bottom line is that if you're going to try to file a Petition for Factual Innocence under Penal Code Section 851.8, you've got to have an attorney do it, otherwise in my opinion, you have no chance to get it granted because it has to be filed the right way.
+It has to be prosecuted the right way, and if it's not filed the right way, then I would say you have almost zero chance to get it granted.

-But if you are going to file one of these motions, then obviously you want to sit down with a qualified attorney who knows what they're doing, who has had success with these motions and knows how to file them.
-Give them all the facts and details of your case and then let them give you an honest opinion as to whether or not it's worth your money, time and aggravation to file a Petition for Factual Innocence.
+But if you are going to file one of these motions, you want to sit down with a qualified attorney who knows what they're doing, has had success with these motions, and knows how to file them.
+Call the Hedding Law Firm for help.
+Give them all the facts and details of your case, and then let them give you an honest opinion as to whether or not it's worth your money, time, and aggravation to file a Petition for Factual Innocence.